orbitalfoundation/pluto/README.md

-# Prototype
+# Prototype R4

+## USAGE

+cargo run -p pluto
+this will bring up a display
+then you should manually type in the name of the wasm blob you want to run... and then hit the "go" button i have built a couple of test apps that are wasm blobs, they start firing off events to drive the system
+	friendfinder.wat -> the idea here is eventually it is a video camera face segmenter as a test cubes.wasm -> just draw a pile of cubes

+* right now i just treat each wasm blob as basically what would be the equivalent of a much richer "package" describing a persistent app apps will exist partially on the client and may have assets and stuff all over the net... so the initial blob is kinda a manifest of what to do

 ## What is this?

 This is a rough cut throwaway sketch of a userland web-app-runner.
 It is exploring an idea of running wasm based applications that are fetched over the wire.
 Conceptually it could be considered similar to a Desktop or Steam or any kind of modern app manager.

-This is intended to act like a new kind of web browser in that users can visit URLS, load and show the contents of that URL and generally have a similar kind of experience conceptually to the traditional web.

-The difference is that this browser also acts a bit more like Steam, or an App Store in that it's focused around an idea of downloading persistent or durable applications that it then helps the user manage.
-In fact the core system doesn't even natively support HTML layout at all.
-The plan is to only support WASM blobs and nothing else.
-There is an expectation that applications will be able to have a list of dependencies on other WASM modules; not dissimilar from ordinary package managers that we're used to such as NPM, Crates or WAPM.
+It loads apps (wasm blobs), runs them (pre-emptive multithreading), allows messaging between them (crossbeam).
+It's focused around an idea of downloading persistent or durable applications that it then helps the user manage.
+Eventually blobs will be able to have a list of dependencies on other blobs; not dissimilar from ordinary package managers that we're used to such as NPM, Crates or WAPM.

 This is all super early, the code is rough, very fragile, missing key features.
 It's not usable for any kind of real world purpose yet.
 It's purely a design-in-code sketch at the moment.
 The plan is to keep iterating on this core however.

-## What are we specifically exercising in this prototype?
+## Stories

+I'm finding it useful to think of this project as a series of "stories" that exercise ideas in code.
+There's a way of thinking about development called "agile development" that uses these terms - see: https://www.atlassian.com/agile/project-management/epics-stories-themes .

-### Product Core:
+### Microservices story

-Some thought has been putt into a concept of structuring units-of-computation as a set of peers in a microkernel or microservice architecture.
-There are these pieces in the core implementation:

-1. Services.
-There is a concept of a 'service'.
-A service is a self contained 'unit of computation'.
-There are formally two kinds of services:
+There's an idea of "units of computation" that can be dynamically fetched over the wire and that can run in a "computational soup"; or effectively a microservices / microkernel architecture.
+These computational units can respond to events that can be local (user input) or listen to other traffic as well.
+In this respect it's aspirationally similar to Fastly Lucet.
+This is broken into these pieces:

+1. Service.
+A service is a wasm blob that defines a unit of computation.
+I use the term "blob" "wasm blob" "module" or "unit of computation" interchangeably.
+The goal of this product is to ship behavior, not just static layouts or a DSL.
+There are two flavors of execution:

 	Rust Services : There are built-in or hard-coded services which implement raw/unsafe access to devices (camera inputs, display outputs).
 	WASM Services : WASM services load up a WASM blob from any remote source, on the fly, at runtime.
 These are "user apps".